The magic thread lift15/02/21

 Is a thread lift safe?

 Above all else they are very safe if performed by an experienced and knowlegeable medic.
 They need to be inserted into the right plane and inserted into the right type of patient.
 There are risks such as infection, thread extrusion, nerve irritation and puckering.
 However, you should be advised on how to minimise these risks and who to contact outside of clinic hours if a problem arises.
-Wouldn’t you rather have a medic dealing with unexpected complications in the comfort of a familiar clinic than have a trip to A&E and wait umpteen hours to see a doctor who may not have medical aesthetic training?
-Be careful to make an educated and sensible decision as to who you will trust your face with?
+Wouldn’t you rather have a doctor dealing with unexpected complications in the comfort of a familiar clinic than have a trip to A&E and wait umpteen hours to see a doctor who may not have medical aesthetic training?
+Also it is important to note not all those who offer thread lifts are on a medical register and they are not breaking the law by offering these procedures.
+Be careful and make an educated and sensible decision as to who you will trust your face with.

 FIND OUT MORE FROM MY YOUTUBE VIDEO BY CLICKING HERE